-5 key components of Quality assessed by abrdn's Analysts for all companies under coverage Industry ıstry Business Model ESG Management Financial Strength Analyst ESG rating 1 2 3 4 5 Best in class Above Average Average Below Average Laggard Key Considerations Exceptional ESG risk management Business is taking advantage of ESG opportunities and enhancing its competitive advantage Strong oversight and governance with robust control mechanisms Strong ESG risk management and/or are utilising ESG factors to improve competitive advantage.
+5 key components of Quality assessed by abrdn's Analysts for all companies under coverage Industry Business Model ESG Management Financial Strength

+Analyst ESG rating 1 2 3 4 5 Best in class Above Average Average Below Average Laggard Key Considerations Exceptional ESG risk management Business is taking advantage of ESG opportunities and enhancing its competitive advantage Strong oversight and governance with robust control mechanisms Strong ESG risk management and/or are utilising ESG factors to improve competitive advantage.
 But execution not as progressed as best in class peers.
 Strong oversight and governance with robust control mechanisms Business has identified material ESG factors.
 There may be instances of policy or processes failure in recent history but these have been addressed Opportunities to enhance competitive advantage identified, but still nascent.
 Governance and oversight more limited or lacks strong check and challenge.
 Material ESG risks are under managed and opportunities under-developed.
 Lack of robust processes in place and there is serious potential for something to go wrong and severely impact the investment case.
 Business has likely had significant issues arise due to lack of processes and oversight.
 Failure to properly manage most material ESG factors and no evidence of effort to address.
 Significant risk to the investment case from poor management of ESG risks and failure to capture revenue opportunities

-In carrying out their assessments of ESG Quality, our equity analysts incorporate internal data sources (ESG House Score), external sources (e.g. MSCI reports), thematic expertise from our central Sustainability Group and regional expertise from our on-desk ESG analysts.
+In carrying out their assessments of ESG Quality, our equity analysts incorporate internal data sources (ASI ESG House Score), external sources (e.g. MSCI reports), thematic expertise from our central ESG team and regional expertise from our on-desk ESG analysts.
 In many cases we know our companies better than the external ESG ratings providers which are widely used in the market, and we are able to take a forward-looking view of a company's progress (rather than relying on backward-looking point-in-time metrics).
-Furthermore, our engagements with companies often produce a more in-depth understanding of a company's management of ESG risks and opportunities than the published KPIs (which are affected by wide variation in extent of disclosure by companies) which are relied upon by quantitative scoring mechanisms.
+Furthermore, our engagements with companies often produce a more in-depth understanding of a company's management of ESG